 The Abyssinian Hare is an uncommonly different hare known for its distinct coloring and graceful stature.

-This beautiful creature can be found in the grasslands and savannas of East Africa and is believed to have been around for more than two million years.
+This beautiful creature is found in the grasslands and savannas of East Africa and is believed to have existed for more than two million years.

 Let’s take a closer look at these unique, different types of hares.